 To begin, let’s understand what applications use calendars and what purposes you need calendar app development for.
 Calendars perform different tasks in different apps.
 But the main goal of a calendar is always the same – to help users manage their events and remember what they’ve planned.

 Planners, productivity apps, and task managers

-Another project that we worked on is an all-in-one productivity app called Vishnu.
-With Vishnu, users get a to-do list, personal calendar, and notes to help them organize their routines and write down things that really matter.
+Another project we worked on is an all-in-one productivity app called Vishnu.
+With Vishnu, users get a to-do list, a personal calendar, and notes to help them organize their routines and write down things that really matter.

 Trello uses a calendar to show upcoming events and scheduled tasks.
 Using the calendar in Trello, you can see your task due dates and your personal or work schedule.
 Team task management apps use calendars in a similar way.

 Users treat scheduled taxi rides in Uber, Lyft, and other taxi-hailing apps as something that should be available by default.
 After a user schedules a ride, they get a reminder beforehand and a notification when the driver arrives.

 Scheduled delivery has also become a significant feature of apps like Uber Eats, Instacart, and Postmates.
 These apps allow you to schedule the delivery of pizza (for lunch), a bunch of flowers (for a date at 8 pm), and parcels (once you get home).

 If you use ParkMe or other parking apps, you can find a parking spot two weeks before your trip and reserve it for a certain date and time.
 Again, this is possible thanks to a calendar.

 Healthcare platforms can also use calendars.
 For example, eCuris, a healthcare communication platform we built for doctors and patients, uses its calendar feature to help doctors monitor patients with chronic diseases.

 Fitness apps like Talos, a workout tracking ecosystem that uses sensors and NFC technology, help users plan training sessions thanks to embedded calendars.